-For reference, sample case comments are available at http://suffolklawreview.org/tag/case-comments/, or in the library, where Vol. 45 (all), and Vol. 46, Number 1 are on reserve.
-Previous issues are also available in the non-circulating periodicals on the 7th floor.
+For reference, sample case comments are available at http://suffolklawreview.org/tag/case-comments/, or in the library.
+Previous issues are available in the non-circulating periodicals on the 7th floor.

 See the flyer for this year’s Write-On Competition here.

 Submissions from students meeting the following requirements will be eligible for Law Review membership.
-Please note that class ranks (and therefore Law Review eligibility) are not determined until late June, after Write-On Competition submissions are due before grades and class ranks are available.)
+(Please note that Write-On Competition submissions are due before grades and class ranks are available.)

 - The top three students with the highest grade point average from each of the first-year Day sections, and the top-ranking student from the second-year Evening Division, are automatically invited to become members.

 - Students entering the second-year Day Division must rank within the top 33% of their respective sections.
 Students entering the third-year Evening Division must rank within the top 33% of their Evening Division class.

 - Students entering the third-year Day Division or fourth-year Evening Division must rank within the top 33% of their class.